coylemichael/audio-reset/README.md

 5. Click **Save** or **Fix Audio** to save and execute immediately
 6. Point your macro or hotkey to `%LOCALAPPDATA%\ElgatoReset\elgato_audio_reset.bat`

----
+## Quick Start
 <details>
-<summary><b>Advanced Method</b> - Manual setup without scheduled task</summary>
+<summary>Manual setup without scheduled task - Recommended for Advanced users. </summary>

-This method doesn't require admin during setup, but you'll see a UAC prompt every time you run the tool.
+This method doesn't require admin during setup, as a consequence you'll see a UAC prompt every time you run the tool.

 ### Option A: Download the Release